-The theory developed above can be applied to positive polarity items (PPIs), as in thefollowing case:
+The theory developed above can be applied to positive polarity items (PPIs), as in the following case:

 - (69) a.
 John has TONS of money. - b.
-John doesn't have tons of money. [o.k. as a denial of (a) or with contrastive focus on tons]
+John doesn't have tons of money.[o.k. as a denial of (a) or with contrastive focus on tons]

 The expression tons of forms PPIs.
 For example, tons of money applies to maximal amounts of money, i.e. amounts of money that are higher than some very high threshold value, and its alternatives are properties that apply to smaller amounts of money.
 We can assume involvement of parts: If John owns x, John also owns the parts of x.
-Furthermore, we can assume extremity: For every natural context c it holds: that someone has less than a maximal amount of money is less likely than that someone has a maximal amount of money is less likely than that someone has a maximal amount of money is stronger than any proposition that John owns some other amount.
-According to the by now familiar scheme, this makes (69.a) a good assertion.
-On the other hand, the proposition that John doesn't own a maximal amount of money is weaker than the proposition that John doesn't own some other amount, and hence (69.b) is a bad assertion.
+Furthermore, we can assume extremity: For every natural context c it holds: that someone has less than a maximal amount of money is more likely than that someone has a maximal amount of money.
+Then the proposition that John owns a maximal amount of money is stronger than any proposition that John owns some other amount.
+According to the by now familiar scheme, this makes (69a) a good assertion.
+On the other hand, the proposition that John doesn't own a maximal amount of money is weaker than the proposition that John doesn't own some other amount, and hence (69b) is a bad assertion.